Social media can be overwhelming. Especially if you’re a highly sensitive person.

 I find that coaches often use this technique because they’re used to responding to clients all day.
 Not only does it save your time, but it’s actually a much more fun and personal way to reply anyway.
 It’s so easy for sentiment to get lost in translation with written messages, but with a voice note, you can express everything that you want to, in less time!

 ⋆☽ Focus on a few platforms, and do them well ☾⋆

-Think about where you are collecting the most followers with ease, what you enjoy creating content for the most, and which platform is actually giving you the most return on your time investment – eg, reads for your blog or sales for your service.
-When it comes to social media, you can’t do them all and you definitely can’t do them all well if you’re just 1 person.
+Think about where you’re collecting the most followers with ease, what you enjoy creating content for, and which platform is actually giving you the best return on your time investment – eg, reads for your blog or sales for your service.
+When it comes to social media, you can’t do them all and you definitely can’t do them all well if you’re just one person.
 Choose one or two platforms that you’re going to be a boss at, and then maybe you can reconsider next year; for example, mine are Instagram and Facebook.

 ⋆☽ Create a posting schedule you can honour ☾⋆

-I often have people say how amazed they are that I manage to post a new blog every single week without fail, but the truth is that there are other people who manage to post a new blog every single day!
+I often have people say how amazed they are that I manage to post a new blog every single week, but the truth is that there are other people who manage to post a new blog every single day!
 I wouldn’t be able to honour that posting schedule, so I stick to once a week instead.

 ☽ ☆ ☾

 So, there you have it – the secrets to how I live my social media life.

 Do you have any social media tips of your own which could help someone else to avoid overwhelm?
 Post it in the comments to help your fellow soulpreneurs!